 From gathering to growing food

-- First animal to be tamed was the wild ancestor of the dog; later relatively gentle animals to come near the camps where they lived such as sheep, goat, cattle; protect these animals from wild attacks – herders
+The first animal to be tamed was the wild ancestor of the dog; later relatively gentle animals to come near the camps where they lived such as sheep, goats, cattle; protect these animals from wild attacks – herders.

 - In Burzahom (in present-day Kashmir) people built pit-houses, which were dug into the ground, with steps leading into them.